kdeldycke/meta-package-manager/docs/development.rst

     $ vi ./changelog.rst

-Create a release commit, tag it and merge it back to ``master`` branch:
+Create a release commit, tag it and merge it back to ``main`` branch:

 .. code-block:: shell-session